maxmurder/OpenEVA/_drafts/05-2017/Gameplay.md

 	tickTimer = 0.0f
 </code>

 The psudocode above implements a simplified version of our update loop.
-The concept is extremely simple: Time passed accumulates until it reaches a configured value, which then fires our game state update funtion incrementing game time and running periodic routines.
+The concept is extremely simple: Time passed accumulates until it reaches a threshold value, which then fires our game state update funtion incrementing game time and running periodic routines.
 Ideally final implementation of our game state API class library will have several funcitons which will allow game state to be read and manipulated agnostic of our game or engine.

 Our in-game tick will run independent of our interface and other gameplay.
 The player will get real-time feedback and affects on game state as well.

 ##### Gameplay Modules